bright-eu/bright-local-dist/README.md

 Public home for `bright-local` release artifacts.

-Release tarballs are published here so Homebrew can download them without authentication.
+Release tarballs are published here so Homebrew can download them.

 Install: